-This fall we will be offering a a virtual workshop on Sunday, November 1.
-In the spirit of finding resources to work within the confines of our current coronavirus world, we are offering two class sessions over Zoom, with a virtual lunch-hour between them where we can all chat together as we have our own lunches.
+This fall we offered a virtual workshop on Sunday, November 1.
+In the spirit of finding resources to work within the confines of our current coronavirus world, we offered two class sessions over Zoom, with a virtual lunch-hour between them.

 The first session will be taught by Jane Hershey.
 She will present a class on bowing, rhythms and cadences found in Josquin’s music.
 Some music handouts will be provided ahead of time.
 After lunch, the second session will be taught by Sarah Mead.
 Her presentation asks participants to bring in a consort passage that has tripped them up, and she will provide ideas for how to approach the musical and technical problems.
 More complete descriptions of the two classes will be found on the flyer.
 You do not have to attend both sessions.
 We will be offering the workshop on a pay as you can basis with a suggested donation of $15 per session.
 The deadline for registering is October 15.
 You will be sent zoom links when you register.